jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### HC 24 Trustees’ obligations
 Liability as individual for trustee income
 (1) A trustee must satisfy the income tax liability for their taxable income as if they were an individual beneficially entitled to the trustee income.
-No tax credits, cash basis treatment
+No tax credits
-(2) In determining the income tax liability, the trustee is not entitled to— (a) have a tax credit under subparts LC and LD (which relate to tax credits for natural persons and for certain gifts):
+(2) In determining the income tax liability, the trustee is not entitled to have a tax credit under subparts LC and LD (which relate to tax credits for natural persons and for certain gifts).
-  (b) be a cash basis person, unless section EW 60 (Trustee of deceased’s estate) applies.
 Beneficiary income of minors
 (3) Section HC 35 applies to treat beneficiary income derived by a minor as if it were trustee income.
 Calculating trustees’ deductions